 A purebred will always have a solid single-color coat.

-In truth, shed hair is typically incorporated into the existing cords, so you just don’t see it.
+Some people state the eye-catching coat of the Puli dog doesn’t shed.
+This isn’t true: Pulik do shed, but shed hair is typically incorporated into the existing cords, so you just don’t see it laying on the floor.

 For the first 6 to 10 months of his life, your Puli puppy’s coat will be relatively like that of other pups.